selimslab/selimslab.github.io/_posts/philosophy/2020-5-29-principia.md

 ### a good person

-* honest

-* kind

-* humble

-* confident
+* true

 * brave

-* positive, friendly, warm
+* moderate

+* fair and kind

+* humble and confident

 * thinking, feeling, loving

 * calm, grateful, active

-### in stoic virtues

-wise and brave, moderate and just
+* wise and brave, temperate and just

 ### a good life

-health
+1. health

-freedom
+2. freedom

-integrity
+3. integrity

-love and friendship
+4. love and friendship

-meaningful work
+5. meaningful work

-hope
+6. hope

-peace of mind
+7. peace of mind

+to achieve this, a few helpful ways are

+* stay healthy

+* stay positive and calm

+* value yourself, value your time, value your work

+* show your love

+* care

+* be social

+* communicate well

+* pick your battles

+* be contentful

+* kindly assert yourself

+* think for yourself, think critically

+* do not regret, learn and move on

+* relax, enjoy life

+* grow

+* act

-### care
+## care

 care for body and mind